-Trust in Learning (Academies) will ensure that all its schools have
+Trust in Learning Academies will ensure that all its schools have

-- procedures to minimise the risk of peer-on-peer abuse; - the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - how allegations of peer-on-peer abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported; - a recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported; - a statement which makes clear there should be a zero-tolerance approach to abuse, and it should never be passed off, for example, as "banter", as this can lead to a culture of unacceptable behaviours and an unsafe environment for children; - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all peer-onpeer abuse is unacceptable and will be taken seriously; and - the different forms child on child abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment.
+- procedures to minimise the risk of child-on-child abuse; - the systems in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - how allegations of child-on-child abuse will be recorded, investigated and dealt with; - clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported; - a recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported; - a statement which makes clear there should be a zero-tolerance approach to abuse, and it should never be passed off, for example, as "banter", as this can lead to a culture of unacceptable behaviours and an unsafe environment for children; - recognition that it is more likely that girls will be victims and boys' perpetrators, but that all peer-on-peer abuse is unacceptable and will be taken seriously; and - the different forms child on child abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment.

-KCSIE 2022 Part 5 sets out how schools and colleges should respond to reports of sexual violence and sexual harassment.
+KCSIE 2023 Part 5 sets out how schools and colleges should respond to reports of sexual violence and sexual harassment.